lghiggino/45_-_Learn_TypeORM/analysis/readme.md

 2. In the table listing each driver in your company, what are appropriate data types for the drivers’ first and last names?
 Why is it a good idea to separate first and last names into two columns rather than having one larger name column?
 3. Assume you have a text column that includes strings formatted as dates.
 One of the strings is written as '4//2017' .
 What will happen when you try to convert that string to the timestamp data type?
 4. Using the fruit_company_drivers table change the type of hire_date from timestamp to varchar(10).
+extra:
+5. Create a new column at fruit_company_drivers of interval type, UPDATE the existing rows SETting new date and perform calculations
+6. Insert new rows at fruit_company_drivers using the COPY command and the drivers.csv file.

 ## IMPORTING AND EXPORTING DATA